ksingh25/rdflib/README.md

 # mrdflib
-mRDFLib is a port of RDFLib for micropython for working with RDF.
+mRDFLib is a port of [RDFLib](https://github.com/RDFLib/rdflib) for micropython for working with RDF.
-It is a work in progress and the idea is to make the code as small as possible.
+It is a work in progress and the goal is to make the code as well as memory footprint as small as possible.
 Currently XML, isodate, Decimal (and thus _XSD_DECIMAL, _XSD_DATETIME, _XSD_DATE, etc.) are not supported.

-mRDFLib has been tested by compiling micropython on Linux and ESP32 (with 4MB PSRAM).
+mRDFLib has been tested by compiling [micropython](https://github.com/micropython/micropython) on Linux and ESP32 (with 4MB PSRAM).

 ## Prerequisites
-To test is quickly you need either linux with python3 or ESP32 with 4MB of SPIRAM.
+To test it quickly, one either needs linux with python3 or ESP32 with 4MB of SPIRAM.
-For testing over ESP32, one needs to install IDF (tested with v4.0.2, adafruit-ampy, picocom).
+For testing over ESP32, one needs to install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf), adafruit-ampy, picocom).

 ## Linux
-To test it on Linux, please compile the micropython with advanced REGEX options enabled.
+To test it on Linux, please compile the [micropython](https://github.com/micropython/micropython) with advanced REGEX options enabled.
 This can be done by modifying micropython/ports/unix/mpconfigport.h

 and adding the following (after `#ifndef MICROPY_UNIX_MINIMAL` for example)